eXtremeProgramming-cn/agent-forge/generator.md

 - Self-checks against standards during execution
 - Next phase agent validates output of previous phase
 - All intermediate outputs available for human review

+### About Workspace Isolation

+**Critical importance**: Every generated agent MUST be constrained to work only within its project directory:

+**Why this matters**:
+- **Prevents context pollution**: Agents won't accidentally read files from other projects or system directories
+- **Ensures reproducibility**: The system's behavior depends only on files within its project directory
+- **Improves clarity**: All data dependencies are explicit and visible within the project structure
+- **Enables parallel projects**: Multiple research projects can coexist without interference

+**How to enforce**:
+- Every agent blueprint must include workspace isolation instructions at the very top
+- Instructions must explicitly forbid reading/writing outside the project directory
+- File paths should be relative to project root or absolute paths within the project

 ---